Adopt a Pet Today

-Our Centers are open without appointments Tuesdays and Thursdays 8am - 5pm and Saturdays and Sundays from 11am to 5pm.
-Our Centers continue to operate by appointment Wednesdays and Fridays from 8am to 5pm.
+The six LA Animal Services Centers are open without appointments on Tuesdays through Fridays from 8am - 5pm and Saturdays and Sundays from 11am to 5pm.
+Centers are closed Mondays and City-observed holidays.

-- Adoption fees include vaccinations, spaying/neutering and microchipping for dogs, cats and rabbits; and the first year City of LA license fee for dogs.
+Adoption fees include vaccinations, spaying or neutering surgery, microchipping for dogs, cats and rabbits; and for City of LA residents, the first year license fee for dogs.

-- The Animal Shelters accept payment by cash, check, or credit card (name on credit card must match the name on the photo identification).
+LA Animal Services Centers accept payment by cash, check, or credit card (name on credit card must match the name on the photo identification).

 Below is a list of fees LA Animal Services charge for adoption.